 - Risk analysis and evaluation associated with the specific hazards identified.

-- Hazard elimination or, where it is not possible, the implementation of control measures to minimise, mitigate, control, or reduce the risks of harm.
+- Hazard elimination or, where it is not possible, the implementation of control measures to minimize, mitigate, control, or reduce the risks of harm.

-A OHS detailed risk assessment is a thorough examination of the workplace to identify objects, situations, processes, and other components, which may cause harm to people.
-Once identification of such is complete, the likelihood and severity of the risks are analysed and evaluated.
+An OHS detailed risk assessment is a thorough examination of the workplace to identify objects, situations, processes, and other components, which may cause harm to people.
+Once identification of such is complete, the likelihood and severity of the risks are analyzed and evaluated.

 When determining this, the next step is to decide on the measures that can be implemented to effectively eliminate or control the harm that could occur.